Moerill/Mess/README.md

 ## Module compatiblity
 This module is not designed to be compatible with most other modules, so incompatibilities may arise if some features are enabled.
+And i do not really care about compatibility with other modules for this Mess!
 So be warned and carefully test the features without other modules enabled before submitting a bug report here!

 ## Bug Reporting
 Go to the [GitHub's issue board](https://github.com/Moerill/Mess/issues) and check if the Bug is already reported.
 If not first test with all other modules disabled!
 If the bug persists create a new issue, with at least the following information: